Breaking Down the Cost of Becoming a Licensed Psilocybin Facilitator in Oregon

 These hours are not optional and must be completed through an approved training program that aligns with Oregon’s regulatory requirements

-Because of these requirements, training represents a substantial and unavoidable portion of the overall psilocybin Oregon cost.
+Due to such requirements, training is a significant and inevitable part of the total psilocybin Oregon cost.

 Training Program Tuition